Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Added targetAC to Spells & Cantrips
 * Added a toggle for "Quick Weapons" on the weapons page
 * Halfling Luck (works on everything but spell attacks)
+* Improved heart on tablets (still not great, but doesn't cut off at least)

 **18th June 2015**